beginning of content

 Should I take magnesium supplements?

-If you have a magnesium deficiency or certain health problems that put you at risk of a deficiency, your doctor may recommend you take a magnesium supplement.
+If you have a magnesium deficiency or health problems, your doctor may recommend you take a magnesium supplement.

 Learn more about magnesium deficiency.